IntegerMan/FSharpStarship/README.md

 - [x] Store pipe gas separately
 - [/] Visualize air pipes on the HUD
 - [x] Initialize pipe gasses appropriately
-- [ ] Have the CO2 Scrubber input and output only from the pipe
+- [x] Allow vents to input / output from neighboring pipes
-- [ ] Allow vents to input / output from neighboring pipes
+- [ ] Have pipes equalize between each other

 ## Power